kunhwiko/concepts/cloud/kubernetes/B-components.md

 ##### Pod Lifecycle Event Generator (PLEG)
 ```
-Problems
-  a) Kubelet used to poll container runtimes from each pod for info.
-     This consistently puts pressure on CPU usage for the container runtimes.
+Kubelets used to poll container runtimes from each pod for info, which consistently puts pressure on the container

-PLEG
-  a) Kubelet lists the state of pods and containers and compares with the previous state.
+runtimes' CPU usage.
+To overcome this, PLEG was implemented such that the Kubelet lists the state of pods and containers
-     Kubelet then knows which pods need to sync again and only polls those pods.
+and compares with the previous state.
+The Kubelet then knows which pods need to sync again and only polls those pods.
 ```

 ### Protocol Buffers